 Sustainability and the Environment

 When we think of wood, we often imagine a natural, sustainable, and environmentally friendly building material.
-And in this case it is.
-Wood actually stores carbon dioxide, which results in a reduction of carbon dioxide emissions by 2,432 metric tonnes (equal to taking 500 cars off the road for a year).
+And in many ways, it is.
+Wood stores carbon dioxide, which results in a reduction of carbon dioxide emissions by 2,432 metric tonnes (equal to taking 500 cars off the road for a year).

-Concrete, on the other hand, is often criticized for being unsustainable because it takes a lot of resources to produce.
-Actually, cement, a main component of concrete, is one of the world’s biggest contributors to greenhouse gas emissions.
-The logic there is that because cement production is bad for the environment, so is concrete production.
-But the truth is far more complicated than that.
+In contrast, concrete is often criticized for being unsustainable as it takes a lot of resources to produce.
+Cement, which we learned is a main component of concrete, is one of the world’s biggest contributors to greenhouse gas emissions.
+Many people assume that because cement production is bad for the environment, so is concrete production.
+However, the truth is far more complicated than that.

 Let’s take a closer look…